deffie2/Gas/README.md

 * Board 1 to 3: These are 6 by 6 boards.
 * Board 4 to 6: These are 9 by 9 boards and are more challenging.
 * Board 7: This is a 12 by 12 board and is very challenging, requiring efficient solution algorithms.

+To solve the boards, we implemented the following rule:

+* Each vehicle can move within its lane provided it is not blocked by another vehicle.
+* If there are multiple consecutive empty spaces in front of or behind a vehicle, it can move through all these spaces in a single move.

+## Algorithm Descriptions
+#### Random

+#### Random with Heuristics

+#### Breadth-First Search

+#### Beam Search

 ## Implementation
 We have developed a Python implementation for Rush Hour, utilizing a board representation and different search algorithms to find solutions.
 Below is how you can set up and run the project: